 RAW: natural born artists Starts National Arts Drive

-One of the many casualties of the COVID-19 pandemic have been live performances, art shows and the incomes of creatives who make their livings by performing or creating a piece of fine art.
+One of the many casualties of the COVID-19 pandemic has been live performances, art shows and the incomes of creatives who make their livings by performing or creating a piece of fine art.

 Independent artist’s group RAW: natural born artists will produce a fundraising campaign for local artists called The National Arts Drive.
 Los Angeles-headquartered RAW has produced art events, which include fashion shows, for more than a decade.